jefftranter/raspberrypi/rp2040-logic-analyzer/README.md

 of the capture to perform and outputs the capture in CSV format suitable for importing into sigrock / Pulseview for further analysis.

-To use the analyzer install it on a Pico and connect to the COM port at 921600 baud.
+To use the analyzer install it on a Pico and connect to the COM port at 115200 baud.
 Once connected press h to get help of the commands.
 The capture is only limited by the abilities of the Pico.

 The commands are:
   * p# - Set the first pin to receive capture data
   * n# - Set how many pins to receive capture data
-  * f# - Set the freqency to capture data at in Hz
+  * f# - Set the frequency to capture data at in Hz
   * t(1)(0) - Set the trigger to high or low.
 Trigger happens off first pin
   * s# - Set how many samples to capture
   * g - Go!